Methylation and mental health are intricately related. We take a deeper look into the association and why it is important

-Methylation has been a buzzword in the integrative health sphere for some time now, which is unsurprising considering its importance to our overall health and wellbeing.
-You may have heard of it before – or even googled it – and promptly been turned off by it after just one glance at its complexity.
+Methylation has been a buzzword in the integrative health sphere for some time now.
+This is unsurprising considering its importance to our overall health and wellbeing.
+You may have heard of it before – or even googled it… Were you then promptly turned off by it after just one glance at its complexity?

 We don’t blame you, understanding methylation is not for the faint-hearted.

-However, let us break it down for you into bite sized chunks, so that you can finally make sense of it and apply this knowledge to your everyday life.
+However, let us break it down for you into bite sized chunks.
+Hopefully you can finally make sense of it and apply this knowledge to your everyday life.

-Whilst it can be complex in nature, the fundamental process of methylation entails the transfer of four atoms – one carbon atom and three hydrogen atoms – from one substance to another.
+Whilst it can be complex in nature, the process of methylation simply entails the transfer of four atoms: one carbon atom and three hydrogen atoms.
+These are transferred from one substance to another.

-You can liken methylation to a type of biological switch that turns on and off to help keep our health in check.
+Let’s say that methylation is a type of biological switch that turns on and off to help keep our health in check.

 Whilst we know that methylation plays an intrinsic role in so many important functions in the body, for the purpose of this article, we will narrow the information down to its role in mental wellbeing and brain health.